ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

    :ref:`MAVProxy <mavproxy-developer-gcs>` to
    describe operations (e.g. setting parameters) because it presents a simple and consistent command-line interface (removing the need to describe a GSC-specific UI layout).
-There is no reason the same operations cannot be performed in *Mission Planner* (through the *Full Parameters List*) or any other GSC.
+Many of these operations can also be performed in *Mission Planner* (through the *Full Parameters List*) or any other GSC.

 Setting vehicle start location
 ==============================